 As non-organic chickens are raised in dense and closed sheds and do not take organic feed, it is recommended that women with PCOS eat chickens with organic labels.

 Regularly eating breakfast can eliminate the hormonal imbalance in polycystic ovary syndrome.
 Consuming more calories in breakfast for women with PCOS who are at normal weight can reduce the insulin level by 8% and the testosterone level by 50%, improving female fertility.

 A low-carb diet can cause weight loss, decreased insulin levels, and regular periods.

 Fibre can stabilize insulin levels and blood sugar.
 Women with PCOS should take 10 grams of fibre daily to reduce the risk of female infertility.

 Animal-Based Protein Sources

 Animal-based protein sources are essential in the PCOS diet.
-The reason is that the proteins in animal foods, such as meat, fish, and eggs, are absorbed more easily compared to plant-based protein sources, such as nuts and beans.
+The reason is that the proteins in animal foods, such as meat, fish, and eggs, are absorbed more easily than in plant-based protein sources, such as nuts and beans.

 How Can I Keep my Ovaries Healthy?

 Quinces are known to be warm.
 This fruit strengthens the uterus and ovaries and can prevent miscarriage.
 However, quinces are not recommended to be eaten raw.